 I made more soup!
 And this one is very good.
 Corn and Chicken Sausage Chowder is another frankenrecipe.
 I really need to start following recipes again because it is a lot of work to write out your own recipes with ingredients and directions.
 Here are my directions: peel, cut, boil, stir, try not to burn yourself.
 Just kidding, I’ll write better ones below.

 I have another damn cold.
 This is my third of the season.
 Felicia has agreed to help me put some habits in place to help shore up my immune system.
-I’m thinking if I sleep more that 5 hours a night and maybe exercise a few times a week would be a good start.
+Maybe if I sleep more than 5 hours a night and exercise a few times a week?

 So if you are sick, see if you can get someone to make this for you.
 Or make it yourself, unless you have a fever then just stay in bed.

 - 2 tbsp butter

 - 5 yukon gold or any small, thin skinned potato

 - 2 cloves garlic (or 2 of those frozen cubes)

 - 6 oz sausage (I used chicken, use what you like, can be sweet or spicy)

 - 8 oz milk (any kind except skim)